Learn about many of the available medications in our database.

 Each rectal delivery system of clear to slightly yellow, non-sterile gel, with a pH between 6.5 to 7.2, contains diazepam 5 mg/mL.
 Nonmedicinal ingredients: benzoic acid, benzyl alcohol (1.5%), ethyl alcohol (10%), hydroxypropyl methylcellulose, propylene glycol, sodium benzoate, and water.

-The dose of diazepam rectal gel is individualized according to weight and age.
+The dose of diazepam rectal gel will be determined for each individual according to weight and age.

 Since the dose of diazepam rectal gel is available in fixed unit doses of 5 mg, 10 mg, 15 mg, and 20 mg only, the prescribed dose is obtained by rounding upward to the next available dose.
 For seniors, it is recommended that the dosage be rounded downwards.